 That’s pretty much how I learned to paint, or at least transition to crappy models to barely tabletop.
 I’ve also made a bunch of gaming buddies out of strangers.

 If you look around, you might find some that already offer this service to their patrons, so just start hanging there.

 Make this a semi regular thing and tell people about it (Yeah, I spend 3 hours here every Tuesday while my girlfriend does yoga… Or let’s meetup after the game Thursday and you can teach me how you…) and before you know it, you will have the painting group ball rolling.

 Fast forward a couple of years, me and my roommate would host these paint night once every other week, where the whole kitchen would be turned in a painting studio for 4-5 people.

 This was great to get focussed and get things done.
 Me and my roommate alone would probably build and paint 4 armies per month this way.

-1- Alternate.
-Last week was at Jay’s, this week at my place, next week at Frank’s, and hopefully never at Kevin’s.
-Cool thing is that it’s not always the same who have to travel and cleanup, but it does require everyone to have some sort of setup, rather than option 2.
+You can also alternate.
+Last week was at Jay’s, this week at my place, next week at Frank’s… Cool thing is that it’s not always the same people who have to travel and cleanup, but it does require everyone to have some sort of setup, rather than option 2.

-2- Pimp out your place out.
-Once you build your Mancave, it’s easy to set a side 2-3 dollars per person every session going out to buying some supplies.
-A big-ass lamp, better chairs, make a bulk order of paint, whatever you guys want.
-It can also be to setup gaming tables or something.
+Pimp out your place out.
+It’s easy to set a side 2-3 dollars per person every session going out to buying some supplies.